Last Updated on 05/20/2023 by Glynn Willard

 Better yet, the topographic feature on Google Maps allows us to check the elevation gain around potential boondocking sites.

-Too steep and we’re not making it in.
+If it’s too steep and we’re not making it into our potential boondocking site.

 • Check Your Departure Time Against Arrival Time On Beltways/Busy Highways